 Energy Levels and Exercise Needs

-Australian Shepherds and Border Collies are high-energy breeds that require extensive daily exercise.
+Australian shepherd:y0pww4ouueo= border collie are high-energy breeds that require extensive daily exercise.
 Australian Shepherds need 1-2 hours of physical activity, including walks, runs, and playtime.
 Border Collies demand even more, often requiring 2-3 hours of intense exercise.
 Both breeds excel in agility, frisbee, and herding trials.
 Without proper outlets for their energy, they may develop destructive behaviors or anxiety.
 I recommend providing mental stimulation through puzzle toys and training sessions to complement their physical exercise routines.

 Intelligence and Trainability